-Associate of Arts(AA 0090) degree and Associate of Science (AS 0091) degree provide the first two years of general studies for baccalaureate degrees.
+The Associate of Arts/Associate of Science degrees provide the first two years of general studies for baccalaureate degrees.
 Students should consult an advisor to tailor the transfer degrees to the desired Bachelor's degree for a specific college/university.
 Courses within each section may expand to allow more options to the student.
 For an up-to-date listing of classes, please consult the Illinois Articulation Initiative website at www.itransfer.org.